13190bot/InnovationExpoChassis/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/IdeasToFix.md

 dpad_left = BackLeft motor

-## NO MOTORS WERE REVERSED SO ALL WHEELS SHOULD BE MOVING IN THE SAME DIRECTION WHEN ACTIVATED.
+## NO MOTORS WERE REVERSED SO ALL WHEELS SHOULD BE MOVING IN THE SAME CLOCK-WISE DIRECTION WHEN ACTIVATED.